To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Best Grain-Free: Orijen Grain-Free Puppy Food

 If your pup needs a grain-free diet, this Orijen puppy food is what we recommend.
-Customers know that this is a higher-priced dog food but say it’s worth every penny.
+Customers know this is a higher-priced dog food but say it’s worth every penny.
 Pet parents are pleased with their dog’s bowels, lack of gas, and overall puppy health.
 Made up of 85% poultry, fish, and egg, and 15% fruits, vegetables, and botanicals, this kibble is 38% protein, 20% fat, and 6% fiber.

 |No artificial colors or flavors||Expensive|